Wardrobe Edit: It's ok to let these go..

 Updated: May 1

 The hardest thing about decluttering is giving yourself permission to let things go.

 These types of clothing are hiding in almost everyone's wardrobe, and it's ok to let them go.

 THE THINGS THAT DON'T FIT

 First things first; get rid of all the things that don't fit you.
-You can make an exception if you're in between sizes, or if your weight fluctuates.
+You can make an exception if you're in between sizes, or if your weight fluctuates - but not the 'one day I will' clothes.
 Keep some items that you love for different sizes, but everything else needs to go.
 It's going to make you feel bad about yourself, and your body every time you open your wardrobe.

 Women often hold onto clothes, hoping that someday they will get back to that shape or weight and be able to wear them again.
 But it rarely happens even if the weight is lost, as the first thing we tend to do is to go shopping and reward ourselves with new clothes.

 If you really can't bear to part with them, or you are worried about the cost of replacing them, choose a few of your favourites and store them away from your day to day wardrobe until you are ready for them.
-Review them again in 12 months.
+Review them again with your next wardrobe edit..

 If you have kept it thinking you can get it altered.
 Be realistic - can you really be bothered?
 Is it worth the time and effort, or are you better just letting it go?